manasvityagi/IoT_Dashboard/README.md

 ### Problem It Solves

-The idea is to Offers single point of management of 'on premise' smart devices.
+The idea is to Offers single point of management of 'on premise' smart devices, instead of having separate application, for each type of devices

 At the moment, the dashboard does not handles any stream of real time data, being originated from a smart device. ( planned for future versions)

 The project at this stage allows you to add certain models and visualize them at a single point (Home, Manufacturer, Seller, Service Provider, The device itself etc)

-Following Features are planned
+##### Following Features are planned

 - Register A User
 - Login/Logout User